iloabachie/ConsolePrint/README.md

 print(calendar(2023))
 file.endConsoleSave()
 ```
-2. Here you may use ANSI escape sequences for the format argument and change others as desired.<br>
+2. This module permits differnt colourful print animations to be output to file.
+The format argument takes an ANSI escape sequences as a string.
+You may also modify other arguments as desired.<br>
 <b>Preset string values for the format argument</b>
 <table>
     <tr>